 Out here, just steps away from Boise's urban center, you'll find nearly 200 miles of trails.
 Find a scenic vista, thrilling downhill or hidden oasis to make your own.

 Peace & quiet, yes.
 Boredom, no.

 Explore crags and caves.
-Fish for blue-ribbons browns and 'bows.
-Or try you hand at sand surfing.
-It's here, in Southwest Idaho's desert region.
+Fish for blue-ribbon browns and 'bows.
+Or try your hand at sand surfing.
+It's here in Southwest Idaho's desert region

 Check out our Places to Stay section for a rundown of the best hotels, guest ranches and first class experiences in Southwest Idaho.Learn More